This article is all about data.

 In short, taps backward.
 Why?
 Well if people tap more backward that can signal that they have viewed more of your story and that is interesting, so they go back and spend more time on the story.

-Taps forward can signal that maybe some parts of the story slide is boring or not giving enough information so people want to jump straight to the end in order to get the idea of the story.
+Taps forward can signal that maybe some parts of the story slide are boring or not giving enough information so people want to jump straight to the end in order to get the idea of the story.

 But please note that on the slides where you have arrows or explicit call to action to navigate further, the taps forward can be increasingly high if compared with other slides.
 So that will be an expected result of the action you want the story slide to achieve.